cisco-en-programmability/ansible-collection-catalystwan/roles/onboarding_controllers/README.md

 1. Verifies that all required variables for the role are set.
 2. Generates CSRs for Manager devices.
-3. Adds vSmart devices and registers the result of the addition.
+3. Adds Controller devices and registers the result of the addition.
-4. Adds vBond devices and registers the result of the addition.
+4. Adds Validator devices and registers the result of the addition.
 5. Waits until all controller devices are discoverable via system IP.
 6. Waits until the certificate install status is "Installed" on all controllers.